 Frequently Asked Questions

 Q: What if they won’t accept my apology?
 A: Forgiveness is their choice, not your right.
-Focus on genuine change regardless of their response.
-Some relationships end despite perfect apologies.
+Type 6s often need days to reassess trust.
+Type 8s tend to forgive fast but remember forever.
+Type 4s may need you to sit in the aftermath with them before they can release it.
+Focus on the change regardless of their timeline — and accept that some relationships end even after a perfect apology.

 Q: Can I apologize via text?
-A: Text apologies lack tone and presence.
-Use only for minor issues or initial contact before a real conversation.
+A: Text strips tone and presence.
+Use it for minor issues, or as a placeholder before a real conversation.
+Type 5s default to text because it lets them control the words — which is exactly why the other person often doesn’t believe it.

 Mastering apologies for your type isn’t about memorizing scripts — it’s about recognizing the moment your defense mechanism kicks in and choosing vulnerability instead.
 That tightening in your chest, that reflex to justify or deflect or disappear?
 That’s your type’s protection mechanism doing its job.
 Your job is to notice it and act anyway.